BEST OF THE BEST1 of 12

 The concept lasted for a good chunk of the "New 52," and managed to be a surprising fan favorite, bringing in many unexpected members.
 It even spawned rumors of a feature film by director Guillermo del Toro, which supposedly remains in development despite del Toro's departure.

-Justice League Dark also received an animated film adaptation earlier this year.
+Justice League Dark also received an animated film adaptation earlier this year, and it'll return as a comic book title following Justice League: No Justice.

 Key Members: Constantine, Zatanna, Madame Xanadu, Deadman, Doctor Mist, Black Orchid, Amethyst, Tim Hunter, Swamp Thing, Shade The Changing Man, Zauriel, Frankenstein